qooxdoo/qooxdoo/docs/development/howto/using_non_qx_libs.md

           }
         }

-This should give you a basic outline how you can wrap an external package as a %{qooxdoo} library.
+This should give you a basic outline how you can wrap an external package as a qooxdoo library.
 You can now use the library for multiple projects, or even publish it as a contribution.